LimeBike pedals to $70 million additional funding

 LimeBike just keeps piling on the millions.
 The dockless bike-sharing startup announced today that it has raised an additional $70 million from Fifth Wall Ventures and Rainbow Technology.
 This is an extension of the $50 million Series B round the startup announced last October.

-Since launching in March 2017, LimeBike has ramped up a total of $132 million, which seems a little extreme considering that, well, it’s just bikes, to which cofounder and CEO Toby Sun replied:
+Since launching in March 2017, LimeBike has rounded up a total of $132 million, which seems a little extreme considering that, well, they’re just bikes.
+Cofounder and CEO Toby Sun had this to say:

 “Yes, bike-sharing is a capital-intensive business … We design everything in-house and work with the best manufacturers in the world.
 We do not do off-the-shelf products.
 You may have already noticed, but some players in the bike-share industry will not make it because of a lack of funding and operational excellence.”